-While the Immigration Minister wanted to keep everything a secret after AAP reported the interception of "a mystery boat" on February 20, it was Project SafeCom that broke the news nationally with this press release on February 22 - so we could force the Minister into issuing a press statement just three hours later.
+Immigration Minister Kevin Andrews wanted to keep everything top secret after AAP reported the interception of "a mystery boat" on February 20.
+Sadly, that didn't work: at Project SafeCom, we broke the news nationally with this press release on February 22.
+Just three hours later, the Minister was forced to issue his own press statement.

-Already secret negotiations between the Immigration Minister - in collaboration with DFAT's Alexander Downer for Foreign Affairs - and Indonesia were underway, in an attempt to force the Sri Lankans back to Indonesia - a blatant breach of the UN Refugee Convention.
-The outcry in the Australian community of human rights organisations tempered the plans, and the next best thing, exporting the men to Nauru - also a Convention breach - was accomplished, in our opinion once again to Australia's shame.
+Already secret negotiations between the Immigration Minister, in collaboration with DFAT's Alexander Downer for Foreign Affairs, and Indonesia were underway, in an attempt to force the Sri Lankans back to Indonesia - a blatant breach of the UN Refugee Convention.
+The outcry in the Australian community of human rights organisations tempered the plans, and the next best thing, exporting the men to Nauru - also a Convention breach - was accomplished.

 On this page, some of the news reports, some of the photos, all of our Press releases, and the full text of the December 2006 UNHCR report: "UNHCR's Position on the International Protection Needs of Asylum-Seekers from Sri Lanka".

 23 September 2007: Sri Lankans: you're all refugees, but not in Australia! - "What kind of country has Australia become?
 This is the question Australians again have to ask themselves in the wake of the Federal Government's disturbing decision to deny 72 Sri Lankans, who have been found to be genuine refugees, the right to settle in Australia."